 Fittingly, Barber's Memphis kick-off party is going down at Nick's Cafe on 7th and Simms.
-Nick's namesake, of course, is none other than Nick Andurlakis, one of the gents who personally delivered the decadent Fool's Gold Loaf sandwiches from Cindy and Buck Scott's now defunct Colorado Mine Company in Glendale (4490 E. Virgina) to Elvis at the Stapleton Airport tarmac.
+Nick's namesake, of course, is none other than Nick Andurlakis, one of the gents who personally delivered the decadent Fool's Gold Loaf sandwiches from Cindy and Buck Scott's now defunct Colorado Mine Company in Glendale (4490 E. Virginia) to Elvis.

 Joining Barber for this special shindig is jeweler Bob Kortz, who once procured a 3.50 carat black diamond for Elvis in the mid '70s and then roused a Vail jeweler in the middle of the night to set the stone for the King.
 Kortz, who's designed a special Fool's Gold necklace for the occasion (with a large portion of the proceeds going toward the victims of the recent Aurora theater tragedy), will be on hand, along with Barber and Andurlakis, regaling folks with the full tale of his Elvis encounter.

 Keep Westword Free...
 Since we started Westword, it has been defined as the free, independent voice of Denver, and we would like to keep it that way.
 Offering our readers free access to incisive coverage of local news, food and culture.
 Producing stories on everything from political scandals to the hottest new bands, with gutsy reporting, stylish writing, and staffers who've won everything from the Society of Professional Journalists' Sigma Delta Chi feature-writing award to the Casey Medal for Meritorious Journalism.
 But with local journalism's existence under siege and advertising revenue setbacks having a larger impact, it is important now more than ever for us to rally support behind funding our local journalism.
 You can help by participating in our "I Support" membership program, allowing us to keep covering Denver with no paywalls.